 "First, formulate a maxim that enshrines your reason for acting as you propose.
 Second, recast that maxim as a universal law of nature governing all rational agents, and so as holding that all must, by natural law, act as you yourself propose to act in these circumstances.
 Third, consider whether your maxim is even conceivable in a world governed by this law of nature.
 If it is, then, fourth, ask yourself whether you would, or could, rationally will to act on your maxim in such a world.
 If you could, then your action is morally permissible."(1)

 The humanity formulation comes from thinking about practical reason's ability to set ends.
 And the autonomy formula comes from thinking about the difference between autonomous (from within oneself) and heteronomous (from outside oneself) sources of action.
 Basically, it is a matter of logical consistency.
 Since we are rational reasoning beings, if we think that a reason is sufficient reason (a motivation) for our action, then we must think that it is a sufficient reason for others to act in the same circumstances.
 One of his famous examples is the honest shopkeeper.
 If the shopkeeper is honest because she considers she has a moral dut to be honest, then being honest from that motivation is morally worthy.
-But if the shoipkeeper is honest because she considers that honesty is a good policy to gain and retain customers, then her honesty has no moral worth.
+But if the shopkeeper is honest because she considers that honesty is a good policy to gain and retain customers, then her honesty has no moral worth.

 There are three serious problems with Kant's Categorical Imperative as a system of morality.
 The first problem stems from Kant's assumption that we humans are rational reasoning beings.
 I think that Kant had an overly optimistic view of people.
 People, in general, are not rational and reasoning beings.
-We are, instead, rationalizing and emotional beings.
+We are, instead, as Hume pointed out, rationalizing and emotional beings.
 Perhaps we today have an advantage of being able to observe far more people than could Kant in his time.
 A single afternoon spent watching day-time television soap-operas will convince even the hardened supporter of "rational man" that in general we are anything but.
 The vast majority of people, the vast majority of time, will go with what feels good, not what reason dictates.
 The "moral rules" that most people follow, most of the time, are habits of thought instilled in us in our youth by parents, teachers, role models, the media, and so forth.
 They are not reasoned responses to circumstances.

 In facing moral challenges, all but the devout Kantian simply does not reason the way that Kant suggests that we ought.
 The evidence of everyday life deomnstrates that David Hume was right and Kant is wrong.
 Hume asserted three theses: (i) Reason alone cannot be a motive to the will, but rather is the "slave of the passions"; (ii) Moral distinctions are not derived from reason; (iii) Moral distinctions are derived from the moral sentiments - feelings of approval (esteem, praise) and disapproval (blame) felt by spectators (including oneself) who contemplate a character trait or action.(2)